react-cosmos/react-cosmos/docs/plugins/fixture-plugins.md

 }
 ```

-- The fixture state object has `props`, `classState` and `controls` fields.
-They are used to construct the Props, Class State and Control panels in the Cosmos UI.
+- The standard fixture state object contains the `props`, `classState` and `controls` fields.
+They're used to construct the Props, Class State and Control panels in the Cosmos UI.
 - You can extend the fixture state with extra fields.
-Like [Viewport](../usage/fixtures.md#viewport) does with the `viewport` field, which is read by the responsive preview plugin in the Cosmos UI.
+For example the [Viewport](../usage/fixtures.md#viewport) decorator sets the `fixtureState.viewport` field used by the responsive preview plugin in the Cosmos UI.
 - Generally a fixture plugin will pair with a Cosmos UI plugin to syncronize data between the renderer, which runs inside the user's code, and the Cosmos UI.

 ---